survivejs/site/pages/blog/148-webpack-book-updated-to-webpack-4.md

 ---
-title: '"SurviveJS - Webpack" Updated to webpack 4'
+title: '"SurviveJS - Webpack" book updated to webpack 4'
 date: 2018-03-19
-headerImage: 'assets/img/strange.jpg'
+headerImage: "assets/img/strange.jpg"
-keywords: ['release-notes', 'webpack']
+keywords: ["release-notes", "webpack"]
 ---

 Quite a bit has happened in the world of webpack.
 Most notably, the [webpack reached version 4](https://medium.com/webpack/webpack-4-released-today-6cdb994702d4) recently.
 The purpose of this release of the book is to update it to support webpack 4 while preparing towards the next paper edition.